QuickBooks Blog

 Inventory turnover rate is essentially the inverse of days inventory outstanding.
 Hence, while a low DIO is desirable, a higher inventory turnover rate is the goal.
 A high turnover rate means you can get products out the door quickly.

 Effectively managing inventory turnover helps to reduce depreciation and shrinkage.
-Optimal turnover is significant for food items and perishable goods that will have to be written off if they spoil.
-With this in mind, QuickBooks Enterprise allows you to assign expiration dates to inventory, which can help teams take action on soon-to-expire items and reduce losses.
+Optimal turnover is critical for food items and perishable goods that you have to write off once they spoil.
+With this in mind, QuickBooks Inventory lets you assign expiration dates to inventory, helping teams take action on items that are soon to expire and reduce losses.

 Days inventory outstanding can be calculated for the entire inventory value of your warehouse or individual product lines.
 It’s good practice to do both.